agiledev-students-fall2022/git-workflow-practice-Rxu64/README.md

 **Zack Goldberg**

 Berners-lee clearly has the forsight to plan for the potential worsening of the "world wide web" issues.
 I also think it is really cool that he is colabarating with regular software developers to work on his latest project.

+## Comments
+#### Commented by: Zequan (Frank) Wu

+To read about what the inventor of the internet thinks about the current state of the technolgy and its impact on the world is fascinating--especially when Tim Berners-Lee isn't particularly proud about his accomplishment, but worried about its future and the misusage of its power.
+This notion of decentralized web is definitely something that's increasingly brought up, and I'm excited to see which direction the technology will turn towards.